Becoming a Controller

 How to use the basic functions of your controller client

-When you feel you are ready to take your theory test, log in to the CT System and select "Theory Exams" from your Student menu.
+When you feel you are ready to take your theory test, log in to Moodle and open the generic theory course.
+The test is at the bottom of the page and provides instructions before you begin.
 Good luck!

 Once you have completed the S1 e-Learning course and passed the S1 theory exam, send a ticket to the ATC Training department informing us of this.

-We will then enrol you onto the Gatwick Delivery and Ground e-Learning course to study the specifics of Gatwick in preparation for your practical session (OBS-S1 Part 2).
+We will then enrol you onto the Aerodrome Delivery and Ground e-Learning course to study the specifics of Edinburgh or Manchester in preparation for your practical session (OBS-S1 Part 2).
 Once you have completed this and passed the final quiz, simply send us a ticket to inform us and we shall then set you up with your permissions to request practical one-to-one mentoring to complete the final part of your S1 training with instructions on how to do this.

 Part 2 Exam (Practical)